newslynx/spotted-tail/README.md

 ## Requirements

+* brushable - done
-* handle variable number line charts
+* handle variable number line charts - done
 * accept "impact events" and basic annotations
 	* an "impact event" is a moment such as award
 	* basic annotation is some relevante event such "this is when our main account tweeted the story" but that is not itself a measure of impact